Abstract.

 smaller and more common model is used as a free roving taxi

-of cities, can basically travel anywhere.
-The larger vehicle,
+parts of cities, can basically travel anywhere.
+The larger

-often known as a Tempo, carries up to 8 passengers and runs
+vehicle, often known as a Tempo, carries up to 8 passengers

-a fixed route typically carrying passengers from the outer suburbs
+and runs a fixed route typically carrying passengers from

-into and out from the city centre.
-These vehicles are known
+the outer suburbs into and out from the city centre.
+These

-to be amongst the worst polluters and have been targeted by
+vehicles are known to be amongst the worst polluters and have

-cities such as Delhi and Lucknow to be phased out and banned.
+been targeted by cities such as Delhi and Lucknow to be phased

 Today India imports 55% of its oil based fuel.
 India

-power stations.
-Electric vehicles are not new in India.In fact
+hydro-electric power stations.
+Electric vehicles are not new

-India has been one of the pioneering countries to start exploring
+in India.In fact India has been one of the pioneering countries

-and buses but none of these projects has made a significant
+bicycles, scooters and buses but none of these projects has

 In 1996 in Kathmandu, Nepal a development project was initiated